eburling/academic-kickstart/content/home/teaching.md

 -  January 2015 – March 2015
 - Science Literacy Program | Department of Biology | University of Oregon | Eugene, OR

-## Teaching Laboratory Assistant & Tutor
+## Teaching Laboratory Assistant and Tutor
+- BI281H: Honors Biology: Cells, Biochemistry, and Physics
+- September 2016 – December 2016
+- Department of Biology | University of Oregon | Eugene, OR